Poulomi Das

 Poulomi Das is an Indian model and television actress.
-She is known for portraying the role of Baby on Star Plus's soap opera Suhani Si Ek Ladki and Purnima on Kartik Purnima that aired on Star Bharat.
+She is known for portraying the role of Baby on Star Plus's soap opera Suhani Si Ek Ladki and Purnima on Kartik Purnima Star Bharat and Swarna Shukla on Naagin 6 Colors TV.

 Poulomi Das was a contestant on the second season of India's Next Top Model in 2016.

 Das was a contestant on the reality TV show, Bigg Boss OTT Season 3.
 She entered the show on June 21, 2024.

 Career

 In 2016 Poulomi was a contestant in the second installment of India's Next Top Model.
 In November 2016, it was announced that she has been cast on Suhani Si Ek Ladki as a character called Baby. after that she has been cast on Dil Hi Toh Hai as a female parallel lead character called Ananya Puri produce by Balaji Telefilms in July 2018.
 In 2020, she was cast in the lead role of Purnima in Star Bharat's soap opera Kartik Purnima.